-Segmentation is the process that splits original texts into smaller parts.
+Segmentation is the splitting of source texts into smaller parts.
 This improves the retrieval of previously translated text from a translation memory.
 Segments are presented in the editor and can be filtered.

 Default segmentation rules correspond with specifics of each supported language and can be customized.